 Welcome to the MGA Register Home Page

-STARTED by a band of enthusiasts more than 40 years ago, the MGA Register is dedicated to maintaining the profile of the MGA at the forefront of the classic car movement in the UK and world wide.
+Started by a band of enthusiasts 50 years ago, the MGA Register is dedicated to maintaining the profile of the MGA at the forefront of the classic car movement in the UK and world wide.

 Our members tell us that owning an MGA can be a “life changing” decision, that’s why the services and support we offer to MGA and Twin Cam owners are designed to add to the enjoyment of your car and to help you deal with those little technical problems.